Steven L. Berg, PhD

 My reflections on education are regularly published in Etena Sacca-vajjena and other venues.

-I have actively pursued my interest in genealogical research since 2009; an interest which I have been able to incorporate into my teaching.
+I have actively pursued my interest in genealogical research since 2009; an interest which I have incorporated into my teaching.
 I enjoy working in my garden, reading in a variety of disciplines, photography, and artwork.
-Since attending a film festival at the local community college when I was 16, I have had a passion for short films.
-I also collect Buddhist iconography and other eastern art.
+Since attending a film festival at the local community college when I was 16, I have had a passion for short films and often use film in my classes.
+I collect Buddhist iconography and other eastern art.

 Abeula (left), Snookie (center), Lil Mama (right)